 4 Questions to Ask During National Wildfire Awareness Month

 May is National Wildfire Awareness Month – the perfect time to re-evaluate your wildfire preparedness plan and make needed updates.
-In the wake of 2020’s record-breaking wildfire season and amid an ongoing pandemic, keep in mind you’ll probably need to make more adjustments than in years past.
+In the wake of 2023’s record-breaking number of billion-dollar disasters (28 in total) and other risk predictions for 2024, keep in mind you’ll probably need to make more adjustments than in years past.

 1. How will you assess risk?